lemur3/easier-css3FontConverter/README.md

 	coolperson@linux:fonts/:$ for font in `ls -1 *ttf | cut -d. -f1`; do /usr/bin/python2.7 ../bin/subset.py --subset=latin --script --strip_names $font.ttf ../fontoutput/$font.ttf; done;

+#####Then I convert the fonts into the .svg, .woff, .woff2, etc..

-3. Edit the convertFonts.sh file in the bin/ folder to point to the correct path for all of the binaries and scripts (including wherever you've installed fontforge).
+1. Edit the convertFonts.sh file in the bin/ folder to point to the correct path for all of the binaries and scripts (including wherever you've installed fontforge).

-4. Use CSS3FontConverter to convert the fonts by navigating to the fontoutput folder, then run the script make a bunch of web fonts to use in your web pages:
+2. Use CSS3FontConverter to convert the fonts by navigating to the fontoutput folder, then run the script make a bunch of web fonts to use in your web pages:

 	coolperson@linux:fontoutput/:$ ../bin/convertFonts.sh --autohint *.ttf

-Running #4 will produced all kinda of files in your fontoutput folder, including a CSS stylesheet that you can use to include these fonts in your website.
+Running #2 will produces all kinda of files in your fontoutput folder, including a CSS stylesheet that you can use to include these fonts in your website.
 Keep the 'hinted' files and copy those to your site, these are the ones that have been subsetted and converted.

 -----------